MOHD-Nazim-GIT-HUB-KLM/Netflix_DataCleaning_Analysis/README.md

     description  VARCHAR(550)
 );

-**Business Problems and Solutions**
+**Business Problems and Solutions**:
-**1. Count the Number of Movies vs TV Shows**
+**1. Count the Number of Movies vs TV Shows**:
 SELECT
     type,
     COUNT(*)
 FROM netflix
 GROUP BY 1;

-Objective: Determine the distribution of content types on Netflix.
+Objective: Determine the distribution of content types on Netflix:

-2. Find the Most Common Rating for Movies and TV Shows WITH RatingCounts AS (
+2. Find the Most Common Rating for Movies and TV Shows:

+WITH RatingCounts AS (
     SELECT
         type,